Nuclei-Software/nuclei-tool-guide/source/openocd/intro.rst

 This release is based on **2025.02** version with some new features and bug fixes introduced.

 * Update ``nuclei cpuinfo`` command implementation using nuclei sdk 0.9.0 cpuinfo same source code to provide same behavior

+  When you connect to your FPGA evaluation board or Chip with Nuclei CPU inside it using Nuclei OpenOCD, you will be able to see message like this: ``Info: [riscv.cpu] Nuclei CPU Detected: mhartid-0x0 marchid-0x0300 v5.2.0, ISA: RV32ABCIM, Feature: ECLIC, ILM-128K, DLM-128K, IC-32K``, sometimes it may not show, it is expected.

 * Correct custom flashloader binary file location search rules, where openocd executed, openocd ``scripts`` folder, and absolute path
 * Sync nuclei custom CSRs support
 * Optimize flash probe process, when no flash probed, it will exit with error instead of hang on it